Theory of Science for PhD Fellows (exact dates to be announced)

 Claus Peder Pedersen is an MSO Professor at the Aarhus School of Architecture, where he is head of the joint PhD School of Aarhus School of Architecture and the Design School of Kolding.
 His research focuses on architectural design methodologies and creative processes with an interest in representation and digital design tools.
 He actively promotes practice- and design-driven research as part of the CA²RE network and previously the ADAPT-r Marie Curie ITN.
 He is educated as an architect from the Royal Danish Academy of Fine Arts and holds a PhD in architecture from The Aarhus School of Architecture.

 Martin Odgaard is an associate professor in urban- and landscape planning at the Aarhus School of Architecture.
 He holds a Ph.D. in architecture from 2014, where he defended his thesis on the relation between urban planning, landscape architecture and biodiversity.
-Besides his academic career, he has practiced as an architect primarily within the fields of urban design and –planning.
-Martin’s primary interests lie within the cross-fields of urban planning, landscape- and nature planning as well as landscape design.
+Besides his academic career, he has practised as an architect primarily within the fields of urban design and –planning.
+Martin’s primary interests lie within the cross-fields of urban planning, landscape- and nature planning, and landscape design.

 Anders Troelsen is Professor at the Aarhus School of Architecture and former Associate Professor in art history at Aarhus University.
 He holds a mag.art. in comparative literature and BA in media studies from Copenhagen University.
-He has published numerous books and articles concerning art, film, architecture, city planning and within the field of inter-arts.
+He has published numerous books and articles concerning art, film, architecture, city planning and inter-arts.
 Recently he has published a comprehensive book about pictorial analysis (Kunstværk, udenværk og visuel kultur.
 Om at se på billeder, Aarhus University Press, 2022).
-Holding an investigator’s grant from The Novo Nordisk Foundation he is working on a project about »The vertical city.
+Holding an investigator’s grant from The Novo Nordisk Foundation he is working on a project about »The Vertical City.
 Approaches to the Skyscraper City« (presented in The Nordic Journal of Aesthetics, https://doi.org/10.7146/nja.v29i59.120471

 Time